onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 ## Fields

-In pytrees, you can add fields to any zones store in nodes or in centers.
+In pytrees, you can add fields to any zone and store them either at the cell vertices (known as nodes) or at the cell centers (known as centers).
-C.initVars enables to write formulas from other variables:
+C.initVars support formula writing using other variables:

 ```python
 # Init a node field